Stittsville: Historic buildings

-The Bradley/Craig barn and farmhouse are still found at their original location.
+The Bradley/Craig barn and farmhouse are still in their original location.
 Historically designated Concession XI, Lot 29, they are currently located at 590 Hazeldean Road in Stittsville.
 The land was claimed in 1821 by Joshua Bradley, for which he received a Crown land grant in 1824.
 The barn was built in 1873 by John Cummings, a craftsman who worked in Goulbourn Township.
 The barn was built to house the family's dairy herd.
-Throughout the 1870s the farmhouse was constructed by the Bradley family.
-The land was farmed by members of the family until the 2000s.
+Throughout the 1870s, the farmhouse was constructed by the Bradley family.
+Members of the family farmed the land until the 2000s.
 The Bradley family owned the property until 2007, when it was sold.

 The building that was best known as Green's Hotel is located at 1510 Stittsville Main Street, Stittsville, historically designated Lot 23, Concession X. The building is believed to have been built in either 1890 or 1894 by John Cummings.
 The original owner was S.J.
 Butler, who named the building the Pacific Hotel as it served visitors coming to Stittsville on the Canadian Pacific Railway.
 It is believed that Butler sold the hotel after his daughter, Lala Butler, was struck and killed by a train at the crossing in Stittsville.
 George Green was the subsequent owner, from which the name Green's Hotel began.

-Before 2013, the Alexander's Hotel building stood beside Green's Hotel at 1518 Stittsville Main Street, Stittsville.
-Built for William Alexander in 1870 or 1871, it ran as a hotel until 1919.
+Before 2013, the Alexander's Hotel stood beside Green's Hotel at 1518 Stittsville Main Street, Stittsville.
+It was built for William Alexander in 1870 or 1871 and ran as a hotel until 1919.
 It was then purchased by the Bradley family (discussed above), becoming Bradley's General Store and serving the community until 1960.

 The Stittsville United Church is one of the oldest congregations in Stittsville.
-In 1824, the first Methodist congregation in the Township of Goulbourn officially began under the leadership of 3 local residents: George Argue, James Wilson and Archibald Magee.
-The first log chapel of the congregation was built in 1845, on the land the church continues to stand on.
+In 1824, the first Methodist congregation in the Township of Goulbourn officially began under the leadership of three residents: George Argue, James Wilson and Archibald Magee.
+The first log chapel of the congregation was built in 1845 on the same land the church continues to stand on.
 Multiple iterations of the chapel were built over time.
-Notably, in 1883 a brick chapel was built, which still constitutes part of the modern day church structures.
+Notably, in 1883, a brick chapel was built, which still constitutes part of the current church structures.
 The other current structures of the church were constructed in 1952, 1963, and 2006.

 Media

-Stittsville's community newspaper is The Stittsville & Richmond Community Voice, which is distributed every second week by Canada Post.
+Stittsville's community newspaper is The Stittsville & Richmond Community Voice distributed every second week by Canada Post.
 This newspaper was started in August 2019.
 It was formerly served by the weekly Stittsville News published by Metroland Media; its 2015 circulation was about 13,446.
 It was closed in January 2019 after being sold to Postmedia.

 Stittsville was featured as one of the filming locations for the 1988 CBC TV Movie The Bobby Gimby Story.

 The television series Stittsville on Patrol" was created by Christopher Redmond and stars "local Twitter hero" Ben Milks (aka bRian5or6).
 The show premiered in January 2021 to the highest ratings in Bell Fibe TV1 history.
 The series was renewed for a second season which aired in September 2021.